The QR Codes wiki last edited by BeachThunder on 11/15/13 03:40PM

 Animal Crossing: New Leaf for the Nintendo 3DS.
 The QR code is used in the fabric shop and you can download various fabrics for clothes and misc items.

 Another way developers have used this concept is by printing QR codes in various printed outlets such as magazines.
 If the player has the game and system near by, they can scan the QR code and unlock content inside the game.
 Unlike the user created content QR codes, these codes don't usually include a graphic of the content nor a label.

 Pokedex 3D for the Nintendo 3DS.
-The QR code can be scanned to add a new pokemon to your Pokedex to view a 3D render of the pokemon and compare it's stats.
+The QR code can be scanned to add a new pokémon to the Pokédex to view a 3D render of the pokémon and compare its stats.